 New and Updated Posts

-Last week I spent time updating a lot of posts with some things I’ve learned from Project 24.
+Last week I spent time updating a lot of post.
 A few were posts that I had archived and brought back out.
 I actually have quite a few to republish that are still in process.
 The ones I’ve republished include:

 - Frugal Choices and Inspiration (originally from October 2005!)